 In January 2013 the Scheme launched a new five-point Code of Considerate Practice, a new shortened Checklist and an updated scoring system.

 These changes have been incredibly well received by contractors and clients, and while this was the first major revision to the monitoring processes since the Scheme began in 1997, the Scheme has always had a policy of reviewing its Checklist each and every year to encourage a culture of continuous improvement within the industry.
-As standards on registered sites improve year on year, the Scheme always looks to raise the bar and encourage the industry to achieve ever higher levels of consideration.
+As standards on registered sites and companies improve year on year, the Scheme always looks to raise the bar and encourage the industry to achieve ever higher levels of consideration.

 The Scheme has now reviewed the current Checklist to ensure it remains relevant and challenging and is pleased to publish the 2014 Code and Checklist which will come into effect on 1st January 2014.

 The Scheme’s Review Group, a selection of its most senior and experienced Monitors, have reviewed best practice identified throughout the year to better understand how standards have improved.
 As a result, the Checklist for registered sites and companies has been reviewed to ensure that the questions, and associated prompts, clearly lay out the Scheme’s updated expectations.